 - Building Service Levy - 0.137%

+You may also need to pay a verge bond fee and the CTF Levy.
 See all our building permit fees in our Building Permit Fee Schedule, or use our online fee calculator to estimate your building fees.

 Planning/Development and Building Advice for a Carport or Garage